Eontec/eontec.github.io/_posts/2023-07-15-Black-Guild-V4C21.md

 .....

 Tl Note: I'm going to be busy (and not with my laptop) for a while, so There'll be no updates for the better part of this coming week.
 Tell all your friends about the novel, so they can come read it.
-See you on Friday or Thursday
+See you on Friday or Thursday.
+Oh and i just got my site indexed on google, you can either search for the novel or the site 'sie:eontec.github.io' and you'll see it.
+Major milestone, next is ads lol.